Our Resource Library is growing everyday. We are here to help you with forms, links and guides that you need all in one place.

 The phrase “commercial real estate” covers a lot of ground (pun intended).

-As for sales and acquisitions, a “commercial” transaction involves any transaction that requires more than a standard form contract (like the typical realtor generated contract form for the sale or purchase of a home).
-Some commercial property can be sold or purchased with such a standard form contract, like a vacant, subdivided lot for instance.
+As for sales and acquisitions, a “commercial” transaction is any transaction that requires more than a standard form contract (like the typical realtor generated contract form for the purchase of a home).
+Some commercial property can be sold or purchased with a standard form contract, like a vacant, subdivided lot for instance.
 Most commercial transactions, however, require due diligence periods, seller representations and warranties, more detailed survey provisions and other matters that should be addressed with more than a typical residential form contract.

 The attorneys at the Drendel & Jansons Law Group who do commercial real estate transactions have the experience to cover the necessary ground to protect buyers of real property for commercial and investment purposes and to guide sellers of commercial property in dealing with experienced commercial real estate purchasers and developers.
-We have experience on both the commercial acquisition and development side as well as the municipal side of the equation (zoning, land use, annexation, TIF redevelopment, etc.)
+We have experience on both the commercial acquisition and development side as well as the municipal side of the equation (zoning, land use, annexation, TIF redevelopment, etc.).

 Buyer beware is an apt adage for the person interested in property for commercial use.
 “Doing due diligence” is the hallmark of the savvy buyer, and every business person should be a savvy buyer.
 Sellers of commercial real estate must have good counsel in dealing with savvy buyers.

 The benchmark of the buyer's concern is the buyer's intended use.
 Buyers should not assume that property is available for a particular use, even if the property is currently being used as the buyer intends!
 Wise due diligence involves researching the applicable zoning district and uses allowable in the zoning district in which the property is located.
 Most local zoning codes are available online.